Social emotional development: Social emotional development in Latin America

 In Mexico, efforts to promote social emotional development are challenged by the cultural stigma against mental health.
 Beginning in 2013, the Mexican government implemented programs of emotional pedagogy, like psicoeducacion, to raise self-knowledge and disseminate mental health information in many domains of public life in order to address this stigma.
-Mexico's secretary of health defines pyschoeducacion as the teaching of expression, feelings, and behavior.
+Mexico's secretary of health defines psychoeducacion as the teaching of expression, feelings, and behavior.
 In Oaxaca, government-initiated psychoeducacion projects are common in health clinics, public health communications, as well as in the projects of nonprofit organizations.
 Efforts have even been made to work with religious organizations to replace previous language for mental illness with more clinical terms.
 The psychoeducacion trainings by the Mexican government, some of them mandatory, are aimed at teaching children the vocabulary to be able to express themselves in order to recognize the need for early treatment.
 Although cultural barriers exists the identification and management of emotions are treated as teachable skills.

 In the global mental health sector, there is concern that Western psychology is crowding out traditional understandings and treatments of mental illness, leading to some backlash against mental health care - such as, for example, amongst indigenous groups in Mexico.
 To address this, some organizations advocate a close collaboration with indigenous communities.
 Western experts are studying how specific terminology used in indigenous communities corresponds with common mental health syndromes recognized by the American Psychiatric Association.
 By Western standards, the treatment and diagnosis of community "healers" is inconsistent and therefore devalued.
 Trained mental health experts express frustration, for example, towards those who wait until their symptoms are severe before seeking professional help.